 Photo: Lauren Desberg

-As a composer, Ennis enjoys writing for various settings.
+As a composer and arranger, Ennis enjoys writing for various settings.

-In 2025, Ennis created original arrangements in collaboration with the University of Southern California, Thornton School of Music Dean Jason King and conducting chair Larry Livingston, for the Quincy Jones Symphonic.
-Ennis’ work included re-orchestrations of Jones’ film music (The Color Purple, In Cold Blood, and more) as well as re-imaginations of his pop collaborations .
+Ennis created original arrangements in collaboration with the University of Southern California, Thornton School of Music Dean Jason King and conducting chair Larry Livingston, for the 2025 Quincy Jones Symphonic.
+Ennis’ work included reimagined orchestrations of Jones’ film music (The Color Purple, In Cold Blood, and more) as well as re-imaginations of his pop collaborations .
 Ennis arranged Just Once for Symphonic Orchestra to feature Yafeu Tyhimba with industry veterans Greg Phillinganes and JR Robinson.
 He also created a fresh rendition of Everything Must Change featuring Seth Parker Woods and Derrick Lawrence.

 He is a 2024 recipient of the BMI Composer Award for his Concertino for Clarinet and Orchestra, entitled Adarna.
 That year, Ennis also received 1st prize in the Van Alexander Arranging Competition presented by ASMAC, for his Piazzolla-Tango inspired arrangement of Duke Ellington’s “The Lake”.

 As a saxophonist and flutist, Ennis has performed with artists such as The Jon Hatamiya Sextet, The Jon Hatamiya Big Band, The Bill Holman Big Band, Pete Escovedo, The 7Teen Big Band, and Sammy Miller and The Congregation.
-In 2023, Ennis performed with Red Bull Symphonic and acclaimed producer Metro Boomin, led under the baton of maestro Anthony Parnther.
+In 2023, Ennis performed with Red Bull Symphonic and acclaimed producer Metro Boomin, led under the baton of Anthony Parnther.
 He has also been a featured soloist with the San Bernadino Symphony.
+Ennis was a 2025 Ravinia-Steans Institute Jazz Fellow.

 Ennis holds a B.A. in Global Jazz Studies from UCLA, and an M.M. in Jazz Performance from the University of Southern California.
 He received his DMA in Jazz Studies from the University of Southern California, with an academic field in Music Teaching and Learning, and elective fields in Composition and Instrumental Conducting.